 A crisis of care

 In 2017, a small, interdisciplinary group of scholars and activists got together in London.
-They were noticing a “a lack of care” throughout the United Kingdom, manifested in and but also in a lacklustre attitude towards the fate of refugees and the consequences of global heating.
-They decided to study it; Segal was part of the group, which called itself Now, the collective The Care Manifesto: a slim, hot-pink volume that serves as an inoculation against and argues for a “politics of interdependence” .
+They were noticing a “a lack of care” throughout the United Kingdom, manifested in underpaid nurses and overextended parents, but also in a lacklustre attitude towards the fate of refugees and the consequences of global heating.
+They decided to study it; Segal was part of the group, which called itself The Care Collective.
+Now, the collective has published The Care Manifesto: a slim, hot-pink volume that serves as an inoculation against carelessness and argues for a “politics of interdependence” .

 “But [today] we’re in a situation that’s precisely the opposite.
 Continuous cutbacks to welfare, austerity measures and the privatisation of care have led to expensive nurseries, understaffed elder care homes, and less provisions for adolescents with mental health issues.”